t-mart/find-torrent-files/README.md

    - **hardlink** the torrent's data files to the `--client-download-dir` directory with proper naming, and
    - directory structure, and the torrent file is moved to the `--matched-torrents-dir` directory for import into your torrent client.
+If this option is not set, matched torrent files are moved to the `./matched-torrents` directory in the current working directory.

    **If `--dry-run` is set, no data files are hardlinked nor torrent files moved.**